 Tech Interview Pro is the best program out there for software engineers looking to land a job in big tech.
-With more than 20 hours of video content, an active Facebook group, and twice-monthly Q&A sessions with TechLead (Patrick Shyu), Tech Interview Pro is a proven tool for helping you get the job of your dreams.
+With more than 20 hours of video content, an active Facebook group, and twice-monthly Q&A sessions with TechLead (Patrick Shyu), Tech Interview Pro is a proven tool for securing a high-paying job as a software engineer.

 Tech Interview Pro is a coaching program designed to help software engineers fast-track their career path into big tech companies.
 The program consists of 20+ hours of video training (150+ individual lessons) covering coding and whiteboard problems, how to get past the telephone screening, how to ace your on-site interview, and more.

 On top of the video lessons, Tech Interview Pro also includes access to a private Facebook group, bi-weekly Q&As with the founder, TechLead, and several other bonuses, which I’ll talk about more toward the end of this post.

 Before diving into the course content, let’s get acquainted with your instructor.